webexpress-framework/WebExpress/docs/installation_guide.md

 ### Installing certificates in WebExpress
 For an https connection, the pfx file (```wx.pfx```) is required.
 This serves as a certificate store by containing all relevant certificates.
-This must be transferred to the web server and stored in the ```/opt/wx/ssl``` directory in the web server configuration.
+This must be transferred to the web server and stored in the ```/opt/wx/ssl``` directory referenced by the web server settings.
 To do this, however, the directory must first be created.

 ``` bash